cmatthew206/scoreboard/README.md

 ## Usage
 Demo video showing the usage of the pushbutton panel and phone application.
 -embed video-

-The top middle button on the pushbutton panel pauses the timer and the bottom middle pushbutton resets the game.
-The game can only be reset when it is paused.

 The functionality of the pushbutton panel is replicated via phone commands over a BLE connection.
 See the repo [here](https://www.sparkfun.com/products/14492) for a slightly different version of the Android application used in this project.